 In 2021, our work with the Avaya CPaaS team is another example of the deep bench of engineering expertise at Starfish.
 In Layered Innovation When Customers Need it Most, Davide Petremala describes how sales engineer John Lucas was able to very quickly develop a use case and application to ease the pain healthcare companies were experiencing with the COVID-19 vaccine rollout.
 As Davide details, first we asked customers how Avaya OneCloud could best help them:

 We heard healthcare companies [tell us they] were getting crushed by logistical tasks around managing and processing vaccinations in local markets.
 They needed immediate relief to respond to massive spikes in customer calls, emails, and texts to book, schedule, and coordinate vaccinations for different population segments.
 Armed with open access to our carrier network and the Avaya library of open API’s, the Starfish team wrote an application that first routes [phone] calls into a Cloud-based Virtual agent that would allow callers an option to book and schedule their vaccination appointments.

 That “illustrates the power and agility of the Avaya OneCloud network, but, more importantly, it illustrates how much and how potentially fast innovation will come from partners such as Starfish Associates.”

 Every day, the team is helping enterprises streamline processes, automate workflows, optimize their resources, improve security, and realize the kind of cost savings that our partners tell us helps maintain headcount and grow their business.

-To learn more about innovation in enterprise ommunication management, subscribe to the starfish blog by completing the form below.
+To learn more about innovation in enterprise communication management, subscribe to the Starfish blog by completing the form below.